ViniGodoy/clustering/README.md

 | 41, 47, 39    | 230, 212, 191 | 59, 130, 195  |
 | 168, 166, 107 |               | 196, 210, 231 |

-A k=3 results in the following output:
+Using k=3 generate the following output:

 <img src="/images/field.jpg" alt="original" width="400" height="300"/> <img src="/images/knn-field.png" alt="knn with 3 classes" width="400" height="300"/>

 ### K-means with 20 classes

-This sample use k-means to simplify the image into just 20 colors.
+[This sample](/samples/KnnWithImage.java) use k-means to simplify the image into just 20 colors.
 Closest point to centroid is used as the color of each class:

 <img src="/images/field.jpg" alt="original" width="400" height="300"/> <img src="/images/kmeans-20-field.png" alt="Kmeans 20 classes" width="400" height="300"/>

 ## Change History
+- 18/mai/2002 - Improved DataSource and DataIterator concepts, allowing huge datasets to be used.
 - 13/mai/2022 - Separated measurer into 2 interfaces.
 Replaced Selectors class by SelectorBuilder.
 - 12/mai/2022 - Added centroid selection strategies.
 - 11/mai/2022 - Full rewrite of the project.